Peltarion/peltarion-tensorflow-java/README.md

+This is a fork of the official tensorflow java repositiory to be used until they have released a stable version.

+Until then this repo can be used to patch, package and deploy an internal version.

 # TensorFlow for Java

 ***!!!
 IMPORTANT NOTICE !!!
 This repository is UNDER CONSTRUCTION and does not yet host the code of the